walterhiggins/ScriptCraft/docs/YoungPersonsGuideToProgrammingMinecraft.md

 4. Type any name you like in the name field then type `localhost` in the address field. `localhost` is a special internet address that points to your own computer.
 5. Click 'Join Server' to join the craftbukkit server.
-If you get a message of client disconnected, check your client version.
-If it's 1.7.2, you need to edit your profile and select 1.6.4 to match craftbukkit.
+If the version of Minecraft is incompatible with the version of CraftBukkit you will not be able to connect to the server.
+To fix this, you can create a Minecraft profile in your client.
+Profiles let you decide which version of Minecraft client you want to run so that your client and server are compatible.

 6. Once you've joined the game, press the `/` key located at the bottom right of your keyboard.
 A prompt will appear.
 Type the following then press enter: `js 1 + 1` The number 2 should be displayed.